SpxzyCdot/AuthGuard-Discord-Bot/README.md

 While i have seen that there wasn't a discord bot, i have learned that you can make a discord bot for AuthGuard using Python and Network Requests

 I have then worked my way into making this open sourced discord bot for the public to see

+# How to use the Bot?
+Just go to the Setup.md file and learn how to setup the Bot Source easily in just a few minutes